dobbydog/sftp-sync-deploy/README.md

 [ X |   ] node_modules
           -> ignore

-# Remote exists but local doesn't, or is excluded (remove the remote file or directory)
+# Remote exists and local doesn't (remove the remote file or directory)
 [   | F ] index.html.bak
           -> remove remote

+# Remote exists and local is excluded (operation depends on excludeMode option)
 [ X | D ] .bin
-          -> remove remote
+          -> remove remote # if excludeMode is 'remove' -> ignore        # if excludeMode is 'ignore'

 # Local and remote have the same name but different types (remove remote then upload local)
 [ F | D ] test